 - Lease contracts specify a limited number of miles to be covered.
 If you go beyond the limit, you will pay an excess mileage penalty for every additional mile.
 On the other hand, there is no credit for unused miles.

 - In leasing a car, you incur an excess cost of termination and penalty fees when you want to opt out of the lease before the scheduled time.

 - No room for customization.
-When you lease a car, it is to be returned in its original state when it was leased with a few exceptions like professional window tinting and the usual wear and tear.
+When you lease a car, it is to be returned in its original state when it was leased, with a few exceptions like professional window tinting and the usual wear and tear.

 Leasing is very attractive if you are going for lower monthly costs and crave for constant change of new and latest cars.

-Here, you worry less over maintenance cost and reselling of the car when the lease term terminates.
+Here, you worry less over maintenance costs and reselling of the car when the lease term terminates.
 While buying a car affords you the opportunity of owning the car out rightly, using it as you wish without the pressure of returning it back to the dealer after a period of time.

 Frequently Asked Questions

-Should I buy or lease a car when I always crave constant change of cars or the latest cars?
+Should I buy or lease a car when I always crave a constant change of cars or the latest cars?